ewhauser/angular-tracing/README.md

       this.localTracer.endSpan();
     }
   }

-  ngAfterViewInit(): void {
-    this.localTracer.endSpan();
 }
-}
 ```

 Let's walk through the different pieces:

 - The `ZipkinTraceRoot` is a locator for finding the root span.
 In `zipkin-js`, the root span is created by creating a `Tracer` instance.
+It will automatically detect that it is running inside a component and create a span for the `heroesComponent`
 - The `LocalTracer` is an adapter for runnning Zipkin traces in a synchronous context.
 Zipkin's `Tracer` class provides a method for doing local traces via a callback pattern.
-- The `startSpan` and `endSpan` methods used in `ngOnInit` and `ngAfterViewInit` will open a close a span so that anything that happens during that span's creation is included in that span.
 - The child span created for `expensive_history_recording_call` will exist as a child of the `heroesComponent` call and a tag of `user` with the user's ID.

-What would happen if we didn't open a span for the Heroes component?
-By default, the `Httpclient` alls made `getHeroes` would be traced but not in the context of a specific span (only in the context of the default application).
-You can change the configuration so that HTTP calls are not traced unless there is an existing root span.

 ## Directives